For more ELYSIUM’S PASSAGE Blog Posts, go to

 ‘Provided you believe in all that,’ I said.

 ‘Truth is truth, regardless of what you or anyone else believes,’ Eli said.
 ‘You may rest assured your spirit body bears no relation to what you may imagine as an amorphous spook.
-The truth is just the opposite.
+The truth is the opposite.
 Which body is more authentic, which body is more substantial, which body lasts?
 That which is temporal or that which is an expression of immortal spirit?
-If we had no bodily form, how would we be able to communicate our essence to other souls if there was no individuated appearance of locality?
+If we had no bodily form, how would we communicate our essence to other souls if there was no individuated appearance of locality?

 ‘In case you were wondering, I can’t tell you how ascended spirits manifest since they, in their rarified form, are much closer to the Source, far beyond my perception.
 Nevertheless, they can transduce to lower frequencies such as on earth and even denser realms.’